SenseLogic/VISTA/README.md

 ## Limitations

-*   Native web components require recent versions of :
+*   Native web components require a recent browser.
-    *   Firefox
-    *   Safari
-    *   Chrome
-    *   Edge-Chromium
 *   Trailing media queries bubbling is limited to one level.
 *   The types and functions are declared globally, on purpose.

 ## Version